-Sport Media has become a fast growing field of study due to the ever increasing popularity of sports around the world.
+Sport media is a fast-growing field of study due to the ever-increasing popularity of sports around the world.
 New forms of communication brought on by advancing technologies have opened the door for many career opportunities.
-At Grace, the Sport Media major combines the study of Sport Management with the study of Journalism and Media Communications to prepare students for such career possibilities.
-Students learn how to reach a mass audience using a curriculum that spans the media range and hones their communication skills through the journalism/communication major.
-Students completing the program will be involved in applied learning opportunities across campus and possibly with major sport organizations and events during their course work, taking advantage of opportunities such as practicum’s, volunteer opportunities, and internships.
+At Grace, the Sport Media major combines the study of sport management with the study of journalism and media communication to prepare students for such career possibilities.
+Students learn how to reach a mass audience using a curriculum that spans the media range and hones their communication skills through the Journalism/Communication major.
+Students completing the program will be involved in applied learning opportunities across campus and possibly with major sport organizations and events during their course work, taking advantage of opportunities such as practicums, volunteer opportunities and internships.

 Examples of courses in this major: